contextgeneric/cgp-patterns/content/field-accessors.md

 ```

 The `ApiClient` context is defined with the fields that we need to implement the accessor traits.
-We then have context-specific implementation of `ApiBaseUrlGetter` and `AuthTokenGettter` to work
+We then have context-specific implementation of `ApiBaseUrlGetter` and `AuthTokenGetter` to work
 directly with `ApiClient`.
 With that, our wiring is completed, and we can check that
 `ApiClient` implements `CanQueryMessage`.